amundsen-io/amundsen/databuilder/README.md

 job.launch()
 ```

-If using the filters option here is the input format
+If using the filters option here is the input format.
+For more information on filters visit [link](https://docs.aws.amazon.com/glue/latest/webapi/API_PropertyPredicate.html)
 ```
 [
   {